Women civil engineering surveyors are forging gains in the construction industry

 Some may suggest that challenge is the wrong word, that it suggests aggression or a negative outlook.
 I disagree.
 Challenge can be constructive and when done effectively it can demonstrate the benefits of change and new ways of looking at situations.
 I would say that when we challenge, we should do so appropriately.

-At the end of 2020, the Chartered Institution of Civil Engineering Surveyors ran a survey on internet trolling and I was shocked to see how many people of both genders were impacted by people challenging in a cruel, aggressive and on occasion a very threatening way.
+The Chartered Institution of Civil Engineering Surveyors ran a survey on internet trolling and I was shocked to see how many people of both genders were impacted by people challenging in a cruel, aggressive and on occasion a very threatening way.

 So, as we take up the baton to choose to challenge, we must also think about how we challenge and encourage positive change.
 As an example, I chair the Scottish board of Women in Property and we actively contact conference organisers where the presentation panels are not diverse.
 We don’t simply ‘complain’.
 We support the same organisations on future events to find women speakers.